 With the mission to cultivate sustainable agriculture within the Frontier State, we are here to offer you an inside look into the Alaskan farming and ranching life.

 From Elk-> Beef Production -> Agritourism:

-Mugrage Hay & Cattle works to efficiently produce quality beef and advocate for agriculture on the Alaskan Frontier.
+Mugrage Hay & Cattle, our home ranch, works to efficiently produce quality beef and advocate for agriculture on the Alaskan Frontier.

 Scott Mugrage & family moved to Delta Junction, Alaska after their son found an online real estate ad for turn-key beef, elk and hay operation.
 After consideration the family flew to Alaska to tour the farm.
 A few short weeks later U-Hauls were packed and the family was Alaska bound.